The Text Stream module allows you to load and save text in a number of formats: LATIN1, UTF8 and UTF16.

 |&$ef $bb $bf||Text is UTF8|

 If the first bytes don't match any of the above values, the stream is assumed to contain LATIN1 text.
+Additionally, when checkForUTF8 is enabled, the stream will be tested for UTF8 compatibility, and loaded as such as appropriate.

 A TStreamReadException is thrown if not all bytes could be read.